rossmclendon/PersonalBlog/_posts/2024-12-01-FamilyChristmasUpdate2024.md

 [![KatieSchool]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/KatieFirstDay.jpg)]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/KatieFirstDay.jpg)
 *Katie Starting 1st Grade*

 Katie, our six-year-old, is a 1st grader at Providence Classical Academy.
 Like her sister Carolyn, she's active in dance and gymnastics.
-She's a blossoming reader and loves to play fanciful games with her older sister and friends.
+She's a blossoming reader and loves Legos and playing fanciful games with her older sister and friends.

 [![Katie]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/KatieTreeSearching.jpg)]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/KatieTreeSearching.jpg)
 *Katie searching for the perfect Christmas Tree*

 ## Meredith
 Meredith is a superwoman mother of 5 and wife of 1.
 She has obviously been extremely busy with the kiddos this year.
 She spends quite a bit of time shuttling them around from here to there and this fall has been teaching Carolyn and Katie during their at-home learning days.
-In addition to all this, she's managed to be involved beyond our family, including attending a Bible conference back in February and helping lead a women's Bible study at Grace Harbor.
+In addition to all this, she's managed to be involved beyond the family, including attending a Bible conference back in February and helping lead a women's Bible study at Grace Harbor.
 She's an avid reader, always working to learn something new and has found time to read through books on Alexandria, education, and Rome among others this year.
 She also made a trip to Texas with Michael over the summer to introduce him to family there while I stayed home with the other kiddos.
 I'm bugging her to write an update herself to put here.

 [![Meredith]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/MeredithTreeSearching.jpg)]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/MeredithTreeSearching.jpg)
 *Meredith and ~~her barnacle~~ Michael searching for the perfect Christmas Tree*